 Another advantage to Mariahilfer Straße is accessibility by public transport.

-For example, Westbahnhof station (U3 and U6 subways and numerous tram lines) tops one end of the main shopping part.
+For example, Westbahnhof railway station (U3 and U6 subways and numerous tram lines) tops one end of the main shopping part.

 Further down the street are the U3 subway stations Neubaugasse and Zieglergasse, while the lower end has the Museumsquartier station on the U2 subway line.